huggingface/diffusers/src/diffusers/pipelines/README.md

 logic including pre-processing, an unrolled diffusion loop, and post-processing should all happen inside the `__call__` method.
 - **Easy-to-tweak**: Certain pipelines will not be able to handle all use cases and tasks that you might like them to.
 If you want to use a certain pipeline for a specific use case that is not yet supported, you might have to copy the pipeline file and tweak the code to your needs.

-We try to make the pipeline code as readable as possible so that each part from pre-processing to diffusing to post-processing can easily be adapted.
-If you would like the community to benefit from your customized pipeline, we would   to see a contribution to our [community-examples](https://github.com/huggingface/diffusers/tree/main/examples/commmunity).
-If you feel that an important pipeline should be part of the official pipelines but isn't, a contribution to the [official pipelines](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines) would be even better .
+We try to make the pipeline code as readable as possible so that each part –from pre-processing to diffusing to post-processing– can easily be adapted.
+If you would like the community to benefit from your customized pipeline, we would love to see a contribution to our [community-examples](https://github.com/huggingface/diffusers/tree/main/examples/commmunity).
+If you feel that an important pipeline should be part of the official pipelines but isn't, a contribution to the [official pipelines](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines) would be even better.
 - **One-purpose-only**: Pipelines should be used for one task and one task only.
 Even if two tasks are very similar from a modeling point of view, *e.g.* image2image translation and in-painting, pipelines shall be used for one task only to keep them *easy-to-tweak* and *readable*.

 ## Examples